 |

+These responses provide valuable insight into how each candidate views the future of Pembroke Pines and the role of business in shaping that future.
 Small businesses operate under constant pressure — limited time, lean staffing, tight margins.
 In that environment, conversations about “employee wellness” can feel secondary to survival.

 But the data tells a different story.
 According to recent workforce surveys, nearly one in four employees reports feeling either burned out or struggling at work.
 For small businesses, that statistic is not abstract — it is operational risk.
 Burnout is not simply a morale issue.
 It affects customer service, productivity, retention, and long-term sustainability.
 It’s a simple question, but one that reveals a great deal about how a business is structured: